EndPointCorp/end-point-blog/2012/04/27/streaming-live-with-red5-media-server.html.md

 > mtasc -cp . -swf ../simpleBroadcaster.swf -mx org/red5/samples/livestream/broadcaster/Main.as -v
 > mtasc -cp . -swf ../simpleSubscriber.swf  -mx org/red5/samples/livestream/broadcaster/Main.as -v
 ```
-The compiled swf's can be found in the root of the current directory.
+The compiled swf’s can be found in the root of the current directory.

-At this point it is possible to create a broadcast and stream it just by launching the swf's, first broadcaster, then subscriber.
+At this point it is possible to create a broadcast and stream it just by launching the swf’s, first broadcaster, then subscriber.
 However, we would like to be able to broadcast via network.

 ### Are you ready to broadcast?